digital SLR guide

 While this kept the camera technology simple, it turned off-center compositions into a three-step process:

-1. Point the center of your camera (with the autofocus point) straight at your subject
+1. Point the center of your camera (with the AF point) straight at your subject

 2. Push down on the shutter button halfway to engage the autofocus

-3. While holding down the button, re-compose the photo so that the subject is off-center
+3. While holding down the button, re-compose so that the subject is off-center

 It also led to a lot of botched photos when the camera decided (for whatever reason) to focus on the background rather than your primary subject.

-Both of these problems have been solved with modern digital SLR cameras, where every camera has more than one autofocus point.
+Both of these problems have been solved with modern digital SLRs, since every camera has more than one autofocus point.

 SLR Autofocus Arrangements